Like an arrow from a bow, many plants may suddenly send up new growth, covered with flowers. This is called bolting.

 Lettuces are very prone to bolting.
 Onion, celery, basil, spinach, beets, rhubarb, and members of the brassica family (broccoli, cabbage) are also likely to bolt.
 Unfortunately, bolting often makes plants taste bitter.
 In most cases, once bolting starts, there isn’t much that can be done.
 Harvest what is edible.
 Rhubarb is generally the only exception.
 If rhubarb starts to bolt, the flowering stems can be removed without negatively impacting the crop.
 You can reduce the likelihood of bolting by including these plants in your shade gardens.
 Before removing other bolting plants, however, consider taking advantage of this garden opportunity.

 Take advantage of bolting

 Rather than cutting down plants that have bolted, consider leaving them alone and letting them do their thing.
 By leaving lettuces in my garden after bolting, I now have lettuce popping up all over the place.
 If a more tidy garden is desired, seeds can be collected from plants that have bolted and planted more deliberately.
 Personally, I have a high tolerance for a little chaos in the garden.
 By allowing bolted plants to go through their life cycle, fertilized seeds end up in a larger variety of locations.
+Plus, the flowers provide pollen and nectar to beneficial insects.
 As a result, I have a far bigger crop and more biodiversity!